 Check the rope seals on all doors and covers periodically during the heating season or when cleaning ash from the boiler as they will compress.
-If any amount of smoke is seeping out, damage to a door or cover will occur if adjustment is not made immediately to tighten the rope seal.
+If any amount of smoke is seeping out, damage to the door will occur if adjustment is not made immediately to tighten the rope seal.
 This is not covered under warranty.
 Tighten/adjust whenever smoke is noticed seeping out or as needed using the procedures below.
 If there is no more adjustment available and smoke is seeping through, the rope seal must be removed, cleaned & loosened up, reversed and re-installed or replaced with new rope.
-Contact Nature's Comfort or your dealer for new rope or caulk if needed.
+Contact Nature's Comfort for new rope or caulk if needed.
 This is a normal maintenance item and not a warranty issue.